-Social Policy and Social Innovation
+Master - Policy stream: Social Policy and Social Innovation

-Students acquire expert knowledge and the methodological skills required in analyzing and monitoring social policy design through core courses that cover a wide range of social policy fields taking into account the diversity of actors involved in policy making and the innovative social processes underlying contemporary societal change.
+In this policy stream, students are engaged in the study of today's most significant societal challenges, at the intersection between welfare systems, demographic shifts, globalization dynamics and the increasing social equity concerns in education, employment, income, health and well-being.
+Students acquire multidisciplinary knowledge required in analyzing and designing social policy through core courses that take into account the diversity of actors involved in policy making and the innovative social processes underlying contemporary societal change.
 They will also learn the main practical skills to manage social policy reforms.
 This policy stream is particularly relevant to students who come to social policy because of their passion for social change and their commitment to reinventing public affairs.

 Graduates from this policy stream are well-positioned to pursue careers related to public service at the local, national and international levels in a diversity of fields such as education, employment, development and social protection.
 Graduates might consider a range of careers, including but not limited to, work in various international or non-profit organizations engaged in development, migration, global inequality, and for-profit organizations engaged in social policy and social change.

 specific courses OF THE SOCIAL POLICY AND SOCIAL INNOVATION STREAM

 Our policy stream courses, dedicated to Social Policy and Social Innovation students, follow a carefully designed pedagogical program:

 - Global Inequality and Sustainability: that will equip them with the necessary conceptual, analytical and empirical knowledge on global economic inequality and on its interactions with environmental sustainability.

 - Comparative Welfare States, their Reforms and Futures: that will explain and discuss several methodological debates via a cross-national comparison of welfare systems.